jidemobell/homedynasty/README.md

-# Home Dynasty - Modern Furniture Website
+# HomeDynastyFurniture - Modern Furniture Website

 A clean, modern furniture website built with Next.js, TypeScript, and Tailwind CSS.
 This website showcases premium furniture products with a focus on aesthetic design and user experience.